snaxgameengine/PhysXForSnaX/README.md

 ## Getting started
 - Install [SnaX](https://snaxgameengine.com/downloads/) if you have not done so already!
+- Get the Windows SDK.
+It can be installed using Visual Studio Installer.
 - Get the SnaX SDK: `git clone https://github.com/snaxgameengine/snaxsdk.git`.
 - Get PhysXForSnaX: `git clone https://github.com/snaxgameengine/PhysXForSnaX.git`.
 - Get the PhysX 4 SDK.
 I recommend using [VCPKG](https://github.com/microsoft/vcpkg).